How to Book a Mover

 The USDOT number can also reveal fleet size details, such as the quantity of vehicles and drivers working for a business.
 Assessing the company's ability to meet particular transportation needs can be made easier with the assistance of this information.

 The FMCSA's Safety Measurement System (SMS) website provides motor carriers access to safety performance statistics, such as their safety record and compliance history.
-This information will assist you in determining whether the carrier has a past of safety violations or accidents, as well as whether they have taken corrective action to address any issues that have arisen.
+This information will assist you in determining whether the carrier has a history of safety violations or accidents, as well as whether they have taken corrective action to address any issues that have arisen.

 The SMS website calculates a safety grade for each carrier based on several measures, including unsafe driving, hours of service compliance, vehicle maintenance, and controlled substances/alcohol violations, using data from roadside inspections, accident reports, and other sources.
 You can learn more about the carrier's safety performance and risk profile by reviewing the safety rating, inspection findings, and other safety data.